usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/setup.md

 #    type: 'is-primary'
 ---

-The project is broken into two separate Github repositories and Eclipse projects:
+The project is broken into two separate GitHub repositories and Eclipse projects:

   - **SearchEngine**: This is where you will place your project code.
 You will have your own private version of this project.
 The initial template includes some configuration files and a skeleton `Driver.java` class.